sh3bu/CyberSecurity_lab/3 - LAN Based Insider Attacks/README.md

 ![image](https://user-images.githubusercontent.com/67383098/227787244-41cda2ff-d2ee-475a-a283-8eda5bee6dc8.png)

 ## 3. Perform DNS Spoofing attack using ARP Cache Poisoning attacks

+**Context -**

+> When the DNS spoofing plugin is enabled in ettercap, it intercepts DNS queries from the victim and responds with a fake DNS response that contains a fake IP address. > This fake IP address is the IP address of the attacker's machine or any other IP address that the attacker wants the victim to visit.
+> The ettercap DNS spoofing plugin listens for DNS requests made by the victim.
+Once a request is captured, the plugin sends a fake DNS response to the victim's
+> machine, which contains the IP address of the attacker's machine or any other IP address specified by the attacker.

+This manipulation of the DNS response allows the attacker to redirect the victim's traffic to any website or web page of their choice.
+Once the victim's traffic is redirected to the attacker's website, the attacker can then perform various malicious activities, such as stealing login credentials, injecting malware, or intercepting sensitive data.

 Open ettercap.
 Go to `Plugins` -> `Hosts` -> `Scan for hosts` to scan all the hsots int he network.